Vessup/based/README.md

 Add paging to the data grid by using the pagination component and adding it to the button toolbar on the right side.

-Use the `renderCheckbox` property on the data grid to use our custom checkbox component instead of the one that comes with react-data-grid.

 Refactor the homepage to show (and allow you to edit) the database connection information.